 04 of 10

 Campylobacteriosis is a bacterial infection that causes gastrointestinal problems.
-It is usually transmitted through fecal contamination of food and water.
-While diarrhea, weight loss, and lethargy are common, Campylobacteriosis can also be present in birds that show no symptoms of illness.Continue to 5 of 10 below.
+It is usually transmitted through the consumption of undercooked meat.
+While diarrhea, weight loss, and lethargy are common, campylobacteriosis can also be present in birds that show no symptoms of illness.Continue to 5 of 10 below.

 05 of 10